Ptuxa/Saimmode_lab2/README.md

     2) Total number of passengers who rode in the elevator.
     3) Total number of passengers wishing to use the elevators.
 - Сontinuous:
-    1) Total waiting time for the elevator by the passenger.
+    1) Total waiting time to reach the target floor by the passenger.